okeeffed/cheat-sheets/Advanced-React-Redux.md

 ### Require Auth HOC

+How can we use a HOC to help with authentication?

 ## 4. Authentication

 Not a lot of great end-to-end tutorials already.
 Most skip some important steps.